markbrown/keplersballs/README.md

 # Kepler's Balls

-Perform orbital maneuvres to shoot down globular space debris, but watch out for the falling remnants!
+Perform orbital maneuvres to shoot down globular space debris, but watch out for the remnants!

 ## Controls